tejas7535/storybookM3/libs/shared/utils/azure-auth/README.md

 This library provides the following selectors that can be used from within your application to retrieve auth information:

 - `getUsername`: get username
+- `getUserDepartment`: get department of the user
+- `getUserUniqueIdentifier`: get the uid of an user (e.g. 'kauppfbi')
 - `getIsLoggedIn`: get logged in status
 - `getRoles`: get roles of user
 - `getAccountInfo`: get whole account information from user